 More than 4.1 million people—over 70% of Lebanon’s population—were already in need of humanitarian assistance before the March 2026 attacks on the country.

-Humanitarian organizations urgently need flexible funding to scale up emergency response efforts, expand health and protection services, and provide cash assistance and basic relief items to families who fled with little or nothing.
+Humanitarian organizations urgently need flexible funding to scale up emergency response efforts, expand health and protection services, and provide basic relief items to families who fled with little or nothing.

 How is the IRC responding in Lebanon?